yoom618/MambaSL/README.md

 ## Training and Evaluation
-- We provide all files related to our experiments under the folder `./scripts_classification/`.
+- We provide all files related to our experiments under the `./scripts_classification/` directory.
 - The numbers in the directory correspond to the order in which the experiments were actually performed.
 - The directory structure is as follows:
     ```